|Stories Scripts Videos Music Non-Fiction Books Blog|

 i am introduced to my costume. the package says "haunting ghost." it's a silver shroud with a bunch of silvery gauze strips. i have a gauze hat. dude still can't remember the lyrics or the rhythms to Ghostbusters. oh and hey, we need to learn a 4th chart - the talent agent wants us to sing the Addams Family theme. we keep fucking up the existing charts but sure, let's throw another one in, because REASONS. saturday-

-we meet at 3pm for last minute rehearsals and then we get into costume & makeup. brian has acquired a vaguely doctor horrible style costume; dude who can't remember Ghostbusters is our vampire; our soprano is a green skinned witch; our 19-year-old alto is a victorian zombie; and i'm "haunting ghost" - sunken black eyes, shrouded in gauze, see photo attached. broadmoor is a gated community in madison park. waved in by security, we arrive at what appears to be a pretty swank mansion, with an army of valets in front to whisk your car away - unless you're the help, like us, in which case you are directed to park down the street and around the corner. the front lawn features a gourmet hot dog stand, and a trailer-borne wood-fired pizza oven which supplies pizza to the event all night. i've certainly been to more elaborate houses. one time, i went to a party in LA at the house of the guy who wrote the screenplay for "jurassic park." this house in broadmoor is not that fancy. still. you would want this floorplan. two-story treehouse for the kids in the backyard. multiple open bars indoors and out, peopled heavily by a rent-a-butler service. pavilions for pizza and snacks and giant towers of cupcakes. and a raised dance floor in a backyard tent where the DJ is playing such hits as yello's "oh yeah" - and hilariously, i watch an entire dance floor full of children obliviously getting down to "pumped up kicks" by foster the people (a song about how you better run before i shoot you and steal your expensive shoes). they've hired a magician to do a magic show, they've hired a guy who can make balloon animals, and they've hired us. so we start wandering. i'm supposed to be "in character." the american school of acting would start internally and work outwards: what is the character motivation for "haunting ghost"? what are the given circumstances - how was i killed and why must i remain here? how can i express my sad but rich inner life and find sympathy among the other guests? meanwhile, the british school of acting would be like - walk slow; don't speak; stare at people; the end. snap decision: i will walk slow, i will not speak, i will stare at people. i do this for 4 hours. well, to be fair, we sing a few times during that 4 hours. but initially as the party is ramping up and all these costumed people and their kids arrive, it's clear no one gives a fuck about the random a cappella group in the corner. but what's interesting to me is - without much effort, i am genuinely scary to some of these kids that are coming in. the area i choose to haunt is this long outdoor walkway toward the front door of the house and man, these kids don't have any idea what to think of me. depending on the age range, if they're with their parents they'll stop in their tracks when they see me and kind of hide or hesitate until their parents scoot them past me. the trick is: a) make eye contact, b) maintain eye contact, c) scare kids. i have a gleeful moment where i realize that yes, i am being paid to scare children, before i calm down and realize that they just want me to be ambiance, not a psychopath on the loose. still, one time i accidentally connect with a kid who is on his own - no parents, no friends - and he looks at me and says "don't scare me!" and then immediately starts crying. i didn't mean it i swear. i don't want jason to lose gigs because he hired an overly sadistic "haunting ghost." i make one girl cry and then every time i shamble past her later in the evening, her mom has to cover her eyes. look - this costume was supplied by the damn client! who, by the way, winds up referring to me as "creepy no-talky guy" by the end of the party. but sometimes, a kid isn't scared, and they smile at you, and they wave, and all you can do is smile and wave back. it's a party, after all. anyway. we sing like six or seven times, but it's only the last couple times where the party has thinned down enough that people are interested in what we're doing and can actually hear it. dude never does actually remember how to sing Ghostbusters. but Zombie Jamboree is kind of a hit. it's the most complex arrangement so it's already got that going for it. we sing it one last time at the end, then sing Addams Family as we're walking out the door and heading off into the street. there is a moment where the five of us - the witch, the zombie, the vampire, the mad professor, and the haunting ghost - are walking down the middle of the street in the heart of a gated community imagining that we are in the closing credits scene of a john hughes movie. then we're in a minivan getting the fuck out of there. here is a very raw recording of our final rehearsal before we left for the gig. it has a very halting start, and i break very badly in the middle because i'm not warmed up yet. by the end of the night, this song was delectable, but this is the best recording i could grab of the process:
+we meet at 3pm for last minute rehearsals and then we get into costume & makeup. brian has acquired a vaguely doctor horrible style costume; dude who can't remember Ghostbusters is our vampire; our soprano is a green skinned witch; our 19-year-old alto is a victorian zombie; and i'm "haunting ghost" - sunken black eyes, shrouded in gauze, see photo attached. broadmoor is a gated community in madison park. waved in by security, we arrive at what appears to be a pretty swank mansion, with an army of valets in front to whisk your car away - unless you're the help, like us, in which case you are directed to park down the street and around the corner. the front lawn features a gourmet hot dog stand, and a trailer-borne wood-fired pizza oven which supplies pizza to the event all night. i've certainly been to more elaborate houses. one time, i went to a party in LA at the house of the guy who wrote the screenplay for "jurassic park." this house in broadmoor is not that fancy. still. you would want this floorplan. two-story treehouse for the kids in the backyard. multiple open bars indoors and out, peopled heavily by a rent-a-butler service. pavilions for pizza and snacks and giant towers of cupcakes. and a raised dance floor in a backyard tent where the DJ is playing such hits as yello's "oh yeah" - and hilariously, i watch an entire dance floor full of children obliviously getting down to "pumped up kicks" by foster the people (a song about how you better run before i shoot you and steal your expensive shoes). they've hired a magician to do a magic show, they've hired a guy who can make balloon animals, and they've hired us. so we start wandering. i'm supposed to be "in character." the american school of acting would start internally and work outwards: what is the character motivation for "haunting ghost"? what are the given circumstances - how was i killed and why must i remain here? how can i express my sad but rich inner life and find sympathy among the other guests? meanwhile, the british school of acting would be like - walk slow; don't speak; stare at people; the end. snap decision: i will walk slow, i will not speak, i will stare at people. i do this for 4 hours. well, to be fair, we sing a few times during that 4 hours. but initially as the party is ramping up and all these costumed people and their kids arrive, it's clear no one gives a fuck about the random a cappella group in the corner. but what's interesting to me is - without much effort, i am genuinely scary to some of these kids that are coming in. the area i choose to haunt is this long outdoor walkway toward the front door of the house and man, these kids don't have any idea what to think of me. depending on the age range, if they're with their parents they'll stop in their tracks when they see me and kind of hide or hesitate until their parents scoot them past me. the trick is: a) make eye contact, b) maintain eye contact, c) scare kids. i have a gleeful moment where i realize that yes, i am being paid to scare children, before i calm down and realize that they just want me to be ambiance, not a psychopath on the loose. still, one time i accidentally connect with a kid who is on his own - no parents, no friends - and he looks at me and says "don't scare me!" and then immediately starts crying. i didn't mean it i swear. i don't want jason to lose gigs because he hired an overly sadistic "haunting ghost." i make one girl cry and then every time i shamble past her later in the evening, her mom has to cover her eyes. look - this costume was supplied by the damn client! who, by the way, winds up referring to me as "creepy no-talky guy" by the end of the party. but sometimes, a kid isn't scared, and they smile at you, and they wave, and all you can do is smile and wave back. it's a party, after all. anyway. we sing like six or seven times, but it's only the last couple times where the party has thinned down enough that people are interested in what we're doing and can actually hear it. dude never does actually remember how to sing Ghostbusters. but Zombie Jamboree is kind of a hit. it's the most complex arrangement so it's already got that going for it. we sing it one last time at the end, then sing Addams Family as we're walking out the door and heading off into the street. there is a moment where the five of us - the witch, the zombie, the vampire, the mad professor, and the haunting ghost - are walking down the middle of the street in the heart of a gated community imagining that we are in the closing credits scene of a john hughes movie. then we're in a minivan getting the fuck out of there. here is a very raw recording of our final rehearsal before we left for the gig. i break very badly in the middle because i'm not warmed up yet. by the end of the night, this song was delectable, but this is the best recording i could grab of the process:

 You must be logged-in to post comments.